Tap to search

 Epernay

-Epernay round tour 19km or 25km
+Epernay round tour (19 km/11 mi. or 26 km/16 mi.)

 Start the first full day cycling tour along the canal and Marne river.
-We will see the Château de Boursault, a large castle built in 1848 by the widow of Mr Cliquot, who gave her name (Veuve Cliquot) to a famous Champagne wine.
-A ride up the northern valley slope to the village of Châtillon-Sur-Marne rewards the cyclist with a stunning panoramic view over the Marne valley and the Champagne vineyards.
+We will see the Château de Boursault, a large castle built in 1848 by the widow of Mr. Cliquot, who gave her name (“Veuve Cliquot”) to a famous Champagne wine.
+A ride up the northern valley slope to the village of Châtillon-sur-Marne rewards the cyclist with a stunning panoramic view over the Marne valley and the Champagne vineyards.
 Today we will leave the official Champagne area.
-Cycle along the Marne river (or cruise) to Dormans, a quiet village on the Marne with a castle and chapel in memory of the battle of the Marne.
+Cycle along the Marne river to Dormans, a quiet village on the Marne with a castle and chapel in memory of the battle of the Marne.
 During World War I this area was the scene of close battles.
-Dinner on board and night in Epernay.
+The short cycling tour ends in Dormans, where you can join the ship.
+The longer option ends at the lock of Mont St. Pierre.
 Today’s destination is Château-Thierry, that owes its name to the castle that once was situated on the slopes above the Marne.
 The town was the site of the Battle of 1814 in the Napoleonic Wars between France and Prussia and of 1918 in World War I. Château-Thierry is also known as the native town of the world-famous writer of fables Jean de la Fontaine.
-A short bike tour - if possible - starts in Dormans.

-La Ferté-sous-Jouarre – Meaux 30km or 52km
+La Ferté-sous-Jouarre – Meaux (30 km/18 mi. or 52 km/32 mi.)

-Meaux – Lagny-sur-Marne 24km or 45km
+Meaux – Lagny-sur-Marne (24 km/15 mi. or 45 km/30 mi.)

-Visit the beautiful city centre of Meaux.
+Visit the beautiful city center of Meaux.
 Then you can take your bicycle for a last ride, mainly along the Marne river and its parallel canal.
 The longer option leads along the Canal de l’Ourq, that was built by Napoleon to transport wood, grain and drinking water to Paris.
-In the afternoon you will meet the barge in Lagny-Sur-Marne, an outskirt of Paris, where you will stay for the night.
+In the afternoon you will meet the barge in Lagny-sur-Marne, an outskirt of Paris, where you will stay for the night.

-Disembarkation: Paris
+Paris

 Tours marked with are special prices.